 Work sustainably & effectively within a team environment

 Use various measuring devices to set out the building on site

 Electronic copies of various building codes and standards, manuals, learner guides, plans and specifications

-Typically, this Apprenticeship will take 3 years to completion; less if you show you are acquiring all the necessary skills and knowledge in a shorter time frame.
+Typically, this Apprenticeship will take 3 – 4 years for completion; less if you show you are acquiring all the necessary skills and knowledge in a shorter time frame.